zhengyup/tp/docs/UserGuide.md

 # User Guide

+## **Introduction**

 **LetsGetHired** is a **desktop app** which provides a **fast and organised way to see internships and its progress**, optimised for users who prefer a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

+### Purpose of the guide
+This user guide is designed to help you get started with the LetsGetHired Intern Tracker, a powerful tool for managing your internship applications.
+Whether you're a tech-savvy student or a professional looking to land that dream internship, this guide is here to assist you every step of the way.

+This app is perfect for you if you are a **Computer Science undergraduate student**

+This user guide is primarily designed for Computer Science undergraduates currently engaged in the internship finding process.
+Whether you are seeking you first internship or have prior experience, this guide is tailored to cater to your specific needs.

+### Prerequisite knowledge

+While this guide is accessible to a broad audience, we assume that you have a basic understanding of the internship-finding process.
+If you're new to this journey, don't worry!
+We've got you covered.
+Feel free to check out these [helpful resources](https://www.techinterviewhandbook.org/software-engineering-interview-guide/) or refer to our [glossary](#glossary) page for additional information to get you up to speed.

+Our goal is to make your internship application experience as smooth and successful as possible, regardless of your level of experience.
+Let's embark on this journey together and make your internship goals a reality.

+### Main features

+LetsGetHired allows you to add and organise your internship applications.
+View all applications at a glance, or narrow down your search with filter and search features.
+LetsGetHired also allows you to attach customized tags and notes, to track any additional information.

 <!-- * Table of Contents -->
 <page-nav-print />